MoltonMontro/TestDocs/docs/source/AssetsV2.rst

 Assets v2
 =========

-For the vast majority of older features like items, vehicles, effects, etc refer to [Assets v1](AssetsV1.md).
+For the vast majority of older features like items, vehicles, effects, etc refer to `Assets v1 <AssetsV1.rst>`_.

 The main advantages of the newer assets are: